-A member of your healthcare team, a doctor, nurse or pharmacist will work with you on your plan and fill it in for you.
+A member of your healthcare team will work with you on your plan to fill it in.

 This will then become your personal Pain Management Plan.
 It will show you which medicines to take, when to take them and when to reduce and stop them safely.